 According to an Avesta inscription discovered in 1935, Vedas, Yajna, and Deva were forbidden in Avesta.
 Deva were expelled around 500 BCE.
 The Deva refugees in Kashmir called themselves Brahmin.
-They pretended that they had nothing to do with Avesta to conceal their scandalous past.
-The Greek colonialists discovered the unethical Brahmin and put them on their payroll to trash the logic based Hindu Grandhika literature to Sanskrit rubbish.
-The forbidden Vedas and Yajna of Avesta were resurrected in Sanskrit to rob Hindu.
+They invented fictional stories of Brahmin origin to conceal their scandalous past.
+DNA samples revealed their true identity.

+The Greek colonialists employed the unethical Brahmin to trash the logic based Hindu Grandhika literature to Sanskrit (Grandhika + Avestan) rubbish.
+The forbidden Avestan Vedas and Yajna were resurrected in Sanskrit.
+The Greeks and their Brahmin stooges destroyed 60,000 years of Hindu culture in a few decades.